bactensor/collateral-contracts/README.md

 - **Arbitrary Slashing**

   Validators can penalize a misbehaving miner by slashing any portion of the miner's collateral.

+- **Justified Slashing, Not Arbitrary**
+  Validators can penalize misbehaving miners by slashing a portion of their collateral.
+  However, slashing should never be impulsive — even in manual cases, validators are expected to document and justify their actions.
+  The contract requires off-chain references for every slash event, and the community can audit these slashes to ensure they were applied fairly.
+  While automated slashing is preferred (to minimize bias and enforce consistency), validators retain the ability to act manually when necessary and provable — e.g., for clear evidence of fraud, spam, or protocol violations not yet caught by automation.

 - **Automatic Release**